10 Critical Ketogenic Diet Tips

 - Pre-existing struggles with constipation due to small intestinal bacterial overgrowth (SIBO) or Candida overgrowth.

 - Not consuming enough fibrous vegetables & fermented foods, drinks and tonics

 - Inadequate electrolyte consumption (sodium, potassium, calcium and magnesium in particular)

 - Chronic stress which shuts down the gastrocolic contractions

 To remedy this, I recommend correcting bacterial or yeast overgrowth issues, consuming fermented foods if tolerable such as kimchi, sauerkraut, coconut water kefir, etc. I also recommend doing extra magnesium supplementation and consuming a lot of clean water and adding in pink salts for extra sodium.
 Doing a fresh green drink everyday will also help with increasing potassium, magnesium and calcium levels.

 6. Don’t Eat Too Much Protein:

 Many people doing a ketogenic diet consume too much protein.
-If you consume excessive protein than your body will turn the amino acids into glucose through a biochemical process called gluconeogenesis (8).
+If you consume excessive protein then your body will turn the amino acids into glucose through a biochemical process called gluconeogenesis (8).